sanchjain/CouponSite/README.md

 A company can create coupons and view thier coupons.
 They can also delete thier coupons.
 They get all user and company previliges.

-There is a common log in page where a company can select the option of acting as a company.
+There is a common login page where a company can select the option of acting as a company.
+Users are restricted from entering company urls with the help of decorators and hiding of links.